InfuseAI/primehub-site/docs/primehub-end-to-end-tutorial-2.md

 Back to notebooks, click on PrimeHub button and select `API Token` again.
 ![](assets/primehub-end-to-end-tutorial-extension-api-token.png)

-We can paste our token here then click `OK`.
+We can paste our token value then click `OK`.
 ![](assets/primehub-end-to-end-tutorial-extension-api-token-value.png)

 Next, click on PrimeHub button and select `Submit Notebook as Job`.
 ![](assets/primehub-end-to-end-tutorial-extension-submit.png)

-In the pop-up dialog, we can adjust instance type to gain more running resources, or we can adjust image to make notebook execution on different environment.
+In the pop-up dialog, we can adjust `instance type` to gain more running resources, or we can adjust `image` to make notebook execution on different environment.
 Here is the settings:
 - Instance Type: default value
 - Image: default value
 - Job Name: `tf-screw-training-lr-0.01`.